saf-dmitry/taskpaper-mode/README.md

                     b (or (taskpaper-string-get-attribute b "due") "2100-12-12"))
               (taskpaper-time< a b)))

 Items with equal sort keys maintain their relative order before and after the sort, which means, the `taskpaper-agenda-sorting-predicate` option can be accommodated to order items according to multiple criteria.
-In the following example agenda items will be sorted by priority from highest to lowest (1 means the highest) and within the same priority by due date from earliest to latest:
+In the following example agenda items will be sorted numerically by priority from highest to lowest (where "1" means the highest) and within the same priority by due date from earliest to latest:

     (setq taskpaper-agenda-sorting-predicate
           '(lambda (a b)